- Publications and resources

 What are the main changes?

-- CASA can now approve people to conduct level 6 aviation ELP assessments and general ELP assessments, provided they complete the required training and evaluation provided by CASA ? this will expand the number of assessors available.
+- CASA can now approve people to conduct aviation ELP assessments and general ELP assessments, provided they complete the required training and evaluation provided by CASA.
+This will expand the number of assessors available.

-- You can now go directly to an assessor who is approved for levels 4, 5 and 6 (regulation 61.270 assessor) for an aviation English language assessment, rather than having to be assessed by an examiner first.
+- You can now go directly to an assessor who is approved to conduct aviation ELP assessments at levels 4, 5 and 6 (regulation 61.270 assessor) rather than having to be assessed by an examiner first.
 This will help make the process faster and less complex.

 - You can apply for a recreational pilot licence flight test and a recreational pilot licence if you hold a current aviation ELP.

-- You can fly solo if you hold a current general ELP or an aviation ELP.
+- You can fly solo if you hold a current GELP or an aviation ELP.

-- You can apply for, and use, an Aircraft Radio Operator Certificate if you meet the general ELP standard.
+- You can apply for, and use, an Aircraft Radio Operator Certificate (AROC) if you meet either the GELP standard or hold a current aviation ELP assessment.

 What is an aviation ELP assessment?